johannschopplich/unlazy/docs/integrations/solid.md

 # `@unlazy/solid`

-unlazy is not only framework-agnostic, but also provides a Solid component that you can use in your Solid application.
+The Solid integration provides an `UnLazyImage` component for your Solid 1.9+ application.

 ## Installation